TaoTechTips/QRadar-siem-firewall-response/README.md

 ## 🔮 Future Enhancements

-* Integrate with email sever and send email alerts to analyst to review.
+* Integrate with email sever to send email alerts to analysts for review.
-* Add an unblock script to restore connection after analyst review.
+* Add an unblock script to restore connection after analyst review if false positive.
+* Add a step to check IP reputation before taking action.
 * Integrate with **Splunk SOAR CE** for advanced playbook orchestration.

 ---